-- Approximately 4600m of estate land improved. - During the initial monitoring period for Life+ 100% of the rainfall that fell within the catchment areas of the installed measures was diverted away from the sewer and managed in the landscape. - Thames Water Twenty4twenty programme has achieved a net reduction of volumes and flow rates of storm water into the combined sewer network when compared to Greenfield run off rates using retrofitted SuDs devices. - Green roofs (Life+) absorbed an average of 84.15% of rainfall landing on them (a conservative estimate) during the initial October 2015 to June 2016 monitoring period.
+- Approximately 4600m2 of estate land improved. - During the initial monitoring period for Life+ 100% of the rainfall that fell within the catchment areas of the installed measures was diverted away from the sewer and managed in the landscape. - Thames Water Twenty4twenty programme has achieved a net reduction of volumes and flow rates of storm water into the combined sewer network when compared to Greenfield run off rates using retrofitted SuDs devices. - Green roofs (Life+) absorbed an average of 84.15% of rainfall landing on them (a conservative estimate) during the initial October 2015 to June 2016 monitoring period.

-- 81% of residents agree or strongly agree that the quality of the green spaces has improved significantly; and - 58% of residents report that they use the green spaces more often since the works were completed.
+improved significantly; and

+• 58% of residents report that they use the green spaces more often since the works were completed.